Taufik-Aegis/android-bootcamp/modules/currency1.md

 The user interface for each component of your app is defined using a hierarchy of `View` and `ViewGroup` objects.
 Each view group is an invisible container that organizes child views, while the child views may be input controls or other widgets that draw some part of the UI.
 This hierarchy tree can be as simple or complex as you need it to be (but simplicity is best for performance).

+From now on, we will refer each of the UI component: button, text view and others as `View`.

 <img src="https://developer.android.com/images/viewgroup.png" alt="View hierarchy" style="width: 400px;"/>

+### Declarative and Programmatic Approach in Creating UI

+In Android app development, when creating the UI, you start with XML file.
+This appoach is called Declarative approach.
+The declarative approach involves using XML to declare what the UI will look like, similar to creating a web page using HTML.
+You write tags and specify elements to appear on your screen.
+If you have ever handcoded an HTML page, you did pretty much the same work as creating an Android screen.

+Graphical mode in Eclipse provide what-you-see-is-what-you-get (WYSIWYG) view so you can arrange your UI layout easily.
+However, Declarative approach do not provide ways to manipulate or handling UI event.
+For that purpose, we use Programmatic approach which involves referring to XML resources using its resource ID and write Java code to respond to UI event such as click and others.

 ### Common Layout